bio-miga/MiGA-Docker/miga-cli-projects/create-a-genome-project.md

 miga new -P . -t genomes
 ```

-You can safey ignore any warning about a bind mount.
+You can safely ignore any warning about a bind mount.
 The `-t` argument is needed to specify what kind of project you are running.
-Acceptable types are :
+Acceptable types are:

 * `genomes` for genomes in general
 * `clade` for closely related genomes